RedzerRiley/RedzerRiley/README.md

 ## 🛠️ Tech Stack

-### 💻 Languages
 - JavaScript / TypeScript
 - Python
 - Java
 - C / C++

-### 🌐 Frontend
 - HTML
 - CSS
 - React

-### ⚙️ Tools & Technologies
 - Git & GitHub
 - VS Code
 - Docker
 ---

----

 ## 📫 Connect With Me
 - 📧 Email: redzerriley@gmail.com
 - 💼 LinkedIn: https://www.linkedin.com/in/redzer-monsod-bb4309296/
 - 🌐 Portfolio: https://redzerriley.github.io/RedzerMonsod-Portfolio-Website/#/
 ---

 ## ⚡ Fun Fact
 - I play multiple instruments mostly stringed instruments like Guitar, Bass, Ukulele, Bandurria Octavina, and Violin!
 - I also used to play a ton of video games!
 Like: TF2, Dota 2, League of Legends, and many more.
+- I also love cats, currently have 2!

 ---
 ⭐️ *Feel free to check out my repositories and connect with me!*